 You don’t know what you don’t know!
 While you can’t control the conversations that take place on social media, you can certainly contribute to them.
 Silence is akin to apathy so get in there while you can with a social media monitoring tool.
 With the likes of Hootsuite and Sprout Social’s keyword monitoring capabilities, you’ll never be out of the loop again.

 We speak about this ad nauseam in our Expert Guide to Restaurant Social Media, but #don’t #over #do #your #hashtags. #It’s #like, #really #annoying.
-Instead, reserve one or two pertinent hashtags for your captions.
+Instead, reserve one or two pertinent hashtags for your restaurant Instagram captions.
 According to TrackMaven, 11 hashtags is the magic number for optimal interaction.
 If you’re #dying to use more, don’t fret – you can easily hide any superfluous hashtags by using an asterisk or period chain, or by simply placing your hashtags in a comment.

 Like Goldilocks, you want to get your posting game just right – not too many (or else your following is oversaturated and can become otherwise immune to your charms) and not too few (or else they might ask, who is that?)

 According to Blog2Social, the magic number are as follows:

 With the never-ending amount of social media best practices available at your fingertips, there’s no excuse to leave these channels untapped.
 There are also always opportunities to explore new platforms like TikTok marketing for restaurants, where you can make the most of your video creation skills.
-Utilize the platforms available in order to give your customer base and your revenue a well-deserved boost.
+Utilize the platforms available in order to grow your restaurant community and give your revenue a well-deserved boost.

 Jackie was a Content Marketing Specialist and Social Media strategist at TouchBistro before moving into business development role.
 She covered the latest food, dining, and technology trends for the restaurant industry.
 A lover of all things coffee, Jackie’s hobbies include breakfast, lunch and dinner.